killermann/ipm/content/videos/2013-05-05-my-ted-talk-understanding-the-complexities-of-gender.md

 And when we&#8217;re not sure, when someone is born intersex, born with ambiguous genitalia, we guess if he&#8217;s a he or she&#8217;s a she, and based on that guess raise him to be a him or her to be a her.

-Which, as you can guess, is often problematic_._ But assigning a gender to a person based on sex isn&#8217;t only problematic when someone is born intersex.
+Which, as you can guess, is often problematic.
+But assigning a gender to a person based on sex isn&#8217;t only problematic when someone is born intersex.
 Let me tell you about gender identity, and this will all start to make sense.

 **Gender Identity**